Drawing of honeycomb

 Victor Harbo Johnston is an MA student in the Department of History and Classical Studies, Aarhus University.

-Alexander Ulrich Thygesen is a Ph.D. student in the Department of German and Roman Languages, Aarhus University.
+Alexander Ulrich Thygesen is a Ph.D. student in the Department of German and Romance Languages, Aarhus University.

 Helle Strandgaard Jensen is Associate Professor of Contemporary Cultural History in the Department of History and Classical Studies, Aarhus University.
 ORCID id icon